Welcome to the Harkin Institute.

 News from the Harkin Institute

 - After guiding the creation and establishment of the Harkin Institute for Public Policy & Citizen Engagement for the past three years, Marsha Ternus has decided to retire from her position as director of the Institute.
 Her leadership has been crucial to creating a sustainable foundation for the future.
-Marsha’s leadership and vision has been vital to the success of The Harkin Institute, and we wish her all the best.
+Marsha’s leadership and vision has been vital to the success of the Harkin Institute, and we wish her all the best.
 Read all about Marsha's tenure here.

 - What is the ADA Generation?
 What do the youth who have never known life without the ADA want for persons with disabilities for the next 25 years.
 Check out our new project with all the answers here! #ADA2040